copper-leaf/ballast/ballast-queue-core/README.md

   a list in memory, held in a `StateFlow` for observing the state of the queue and its jobs.
 This is primarily useful for testing and debugging, as its jobs are NOT persisted between application restarts.
 - **SyncQueueDriver**: The Sync Queue Driver is a implementation of a QueueDriver that is intended for unit testing.
-It does not actually kep a queue of jobs, but instead uses a `RENDEZVOUS` `Channel` to immediately process the job synchronously.
+It does not actually keep a queue of jobs, but instead uses a `RENDEZVOUS` `Channel` to immediately process the job synchronously.
 This allows you to have guarantees in your unit tests that calling `addToQueue` will process the job before returning, as long as another coroutine is currently observing the queue.
 - **ExposedDatabaseQueueDriver**: The Exposed driver stores jobs in a database table, and uses the [Kotlin Exposed](https://www.jetbrains.com/exposed/)